BAY COLONIES CHAPTER: Leveraging Partnerships to Increase Membership Value

 - Greater Atlanta - Scavenger Hunt

-CUYAHOGA VALLEY: Growing Our Geographic Footprint
+CUYAHOGA VALLEY CHAPTER: Growing Our Geographic Footprint

 SUMMARY: Board members of the chapter attended a session at the ATD Chapter Leaders Conference (ALC) on hosting chapter events based on the geographical footprint of ATD members in the chapter’s market.
 Using the ATD member list by state provided by chapter services, the board identified 20 to 30 national members in Stark County and surrounding areas who were not chapter members.
 The chapter reached out to the ATD national members and found there was interest in creating a geographic interest group (GIG) to hold quarterly professional development workshops.
 The chapter also reached out via email and LinkedIn to individuals who are ATD national-only members and offered to facilitate a meeting on the benefits of both chapter and ATD membership, power membership.
 Through this initiative, the chapter gained seven new power members within one month of the first meeting, increasing the chapter’s total membership by 13 percent.